GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/DERI Score Methodology_v1.md

 Both calculations should provide the same outcome.

 ### Local considerations
 The DERI score is based on some original work at Salford City Council.
 As this work was created for just one local authority, the maximum and minimum values of each indicator were based on the maximum and minimum levels of the local authority.
-To expand this work, there are multiple approaches that can be taken to calculate the score.
+To expand this work nationally, GMCA considered multiple approaches to calculate the score.

-The first is to consider this information on a single geographic basis.
+The first potential option is to consider this information on a single geographic basis.
 That is, use the maximum and minimum values nationally for each indicator.
 However, not all datasets are provided across all areas of the UK, or even of Great Britain - for example, the Indices of Deprivation for England and Wales are two separate datasets.
 Substitute indicators might need to be used in these instances, which might make a single national maximum and minimum value for all areas unlikely.

-The second option is to consider a smaller geography, such as local authority level, for the maximum and minimum values.
+The second potential option is to consider a smaller geography, such as local authority level, for the maximum and minimum values.
 The benefit of this approach is it provides a localised view of where risk is highest, regardless of the wider levels of risk.
 That is, an LSOA could get a score of 10 on one indicator, because it is the highest indicator value within the local authority; but its value may be lower than in other areas.
 Unless the indicator value in that LSOA was also the highest nationally, the LSOA would not get the same score as in the first approach.

-The third option is to take the maximum and minimum values of the areas of focus.
+The third potential option is to take the maximum and minimum values of the areas of focus.
 That is, if a local authority is being viewed, the maximum and minimum values of that local authority are used; if a region is being viewed, the maximum and minimum values of that region are used.
 This would mean a recalculation - and thereby reprioritisation of risk - dependent on the area in focus.

 For this methodology, we utilised the second option.
 The creation of an online tool will help in the calculation of the third option, and this will be explored in future.